 4. Qualtrics: Best for Enterprise UX and Voice of Customer Programs

 The real value sits in the analytics layer.
 Qualtrics can detect rage clicks and session drop-offs, fire intercept surveys when a user shows frustration signals, and connect those responses to Google Analytics, Adobe Analytics, and your CDP.
-That connection is the whole point.
-For enterprise product and UX teams running formal research programs, that's the capability that justifies the price.
+For enterprise product and UX teams running formal research programs, that connection is the whole point.
+It justifies the price.

 Key Features